DataScienceNepal/datascience-ai-machinelearning-resources/AI and Machine Learning Overview.md

     * Degree of non-linearity
     * Number, type, and combination of functions and parameters
     * Number and type of inputs/features
+    * Start simple and increase complexity, not the other way around
+        - Start with single hidden layer for DL for example
 + Model assumptions (e.g., linearity)
 + Handling of redundant or irrelevant features
 + Ability to perform with small data sets